We will show you how to choose a sailing wetsuit or combination of wetsuit tops and bottoms for sailing in warm, cool, cold, and frigid conditions.

 - Sailing in frigid conditions where a steamer one piece or combination of a top and long john bottom made of thick neoprene or medium super stretch (with a thermal liner) neoprene perform well.
 These pieces are designed specifically for frigid conations and generally do not lend themselves to cold, cool or warm conditions, as you would overheat.

-- Super stretch neoprene 3mm+ with a full internal thermal liner throughout in either a one piece steamer, or two piece that overlap in the chest for even thicker insulation.
+- Super stretch neoprene 3mm+ with a full internal thermal liner throughout in either a one-piece steamer or two pieces that overlap in the chest for even thicker insulation.

 Dinghy Sailing in Hiking Pants